From Ohio History Central

 The city of Greenville was officially founded in August 1808, although whites had lived in the vicinity for several years before this date.
 The town grew slowly, having only eight hundred inhabitants by 1840.
 In 1846, the town contained four churches, one newspaper office, one flour mill, and sixteen retail stores.
 Over the next three decades, Greenville grew rapidly.
 The city had 3,535 residents in 1880 and boasted five newspapers, three banks, and six churches.
 Many of the residents were of German ancestry.
 Several local businesses produced machinery, wagons, or lumber.
 Famous markswoman Annie Oakley once resided in Greenville.

 During the twentieth century, Greenville served as the main metropolitan center of Darke County.
 Most of the county's residents worked as farmers, with Greenville's residents providing various services to their neighbors in the surrounding countryside.
 In 2000, Greenville was the largest city in the county with a population of 13,294 people.
-The site of the original fortification is now a public park in City of Greenville.

 - City Planning Commission, Greenville, Ohio.
 Comprehensive City Plan, Greenville, Ohio.
 Cincinnati, OH: n.p., 1945.